-Building trust and conveying messages of hope and recovery are critical to the emotional well-being of persons affected by disasters and other public health emergencies.
+Building trust and conveying messages of hope and recovery are critical to the emotional well-being of people affected by disasters and other public health emergencies.

 This document contains several pre-developed messages that spokespeople can use for different events.
 Spokespeople should practice delivering the three key messages, then work their way through the supporting points when needed.
-These messages were developed by Nebraska's Behavioral Health Risk Communication Cadre - professionals with special expertise and knowledge of risk communication and threat assessment.
-The group meets monthly to discuss emergency plans and information related to behavioral health.
+These messages were developed by Nebraska's Behavioral Health Risk Communication Cadre - professionals with special expertise and knowledge of risk communication and disaster behavioral health.